rounaksingh13/Bfs_Visualization/README.md

 ## Demo Link

-You can access a live demo of the Stock Calculator project  [here](https://rounaksingh13.github.io/Bfs_Visualization/).
-Feel free to explore the application and calculate stock investment values.
+You can access a live demo of the Breadth-First Search Visualization project  [here](https://rounaksingh13.github.io/Bfs_Visualization/).
+Feel free to explore and visualize Breadth-First Search.

 ## Features: